dotnet/docs/docs/core/compatibility/sdk/6.0/implicit-namespaces-rc1.md

 ---
-title: "Preview-to-preview breaking change: Implicit namespaces disabled by default"
+title: "Preview-to-preview breaking change: Implicit `global using` directives disabled for existing projects"
-description: Learn about the preview-to-preview breaking change in .NET 6 where the implicit namespaces feature is disabled by default in C# projects. ms.date: 09/02/2021
+description: Learn about the preview-to-preview breaking change in .NET 6 where the implicit `global using` directives feature is disabled by default for existing C# projects. ms.date: 09/02/2021
 ---
-# Implicit namespaces disabled by default
+# Implicit `global using` directives disabled by default

-C# 10.0 introduced [global namespace](../../../../csharp/language-reference/keywords/using-directive.md#global-modifier) support for C# projects.
-In Preview 7, [the .NET SDK implicitly added global namespaces](implicit-namespaces.md) to .NET projects, and the feature was enabled by default.
-In .NET 6 RC 1, implicit namespaces are disabled by default, and some of the associated MSBuild property and item names have changed.
+C# 10.0 introduced [`global using`](../../../../csharp/language-reference/keywords/using-directive.md#global-modifier) directive support for C# projects.
+In Preview 7, [the .NET SDK implicitly added `global using` directives](implicit-namespaces.md) to new and existing .NET projects, by default.
+In .NET 6 RC 1, implicit `global using` directives are disabled for existing projects, and some of the associated MSBuild property and item names have changed.
 You may need to re-enable the feature or explicitly include namespaces that your project depends on.

 ## Version introduced